Table of Contents[Hide][Show]

 Best Beach for Families in Rhode Island

-TravelingMom tip: take a self-guided 7 mile bike tour.
+TravelingMom tip: Take a self-guided seven-mile bike tour.
 A QR code shows short videos at each station.

 Best Beaches for Families in South Carolina

 Myrtle Beach, part of a 60 mile stretch along the Atlantic Ocean, has everything for families.
 With arcades and amusement park rides along the boardwalk, Myrtle Beach is best for families with teens and tweens.

 TravelingMom tip: Take in a minor league Myrtle Beach Pelicans baseball game, with low priced tickets.
 Please note that the 2020 minor league baseball has been canceled.

 At Hilton Head, you can cultivate future golfers and bicyclists.
 The area has lots of golf courses, and there’s miniature golf to entice younger kids.
 And if you want to get your children to ride bikes, Hilton Head is truly unique.
 You can ride bikes ON the hard packed sand.
 The beach cruiser rentals don’t come with helmets, but it’s difficult to build up too much speed.
 Hilton Head is great for families of all ages.

 TravelingMom tip: Though you can’t sunbathe in winter, Hilton Head is a great low cost off season destination.

 Best Beach for Families in Virginia